-- AS ISO55000 Asset Management -

-Overview, principles and terminology and

-- AS ISO55001 Asset Management Management Systems - Requirements
+- AS ISO55000 Asset Management Overview, principles and terminology and - AS ISO55001 Asset Management Management Systems - Requirements

 The review identified several areas where a gap of maturity exists between current state and the standard.
-At the time of this report the City is identifying the impacts and benefits of reallocating existing resources, and if any additional resources are needed to bridge the gap.
+The City adopted the recommendations and is identifying the impacts and benefits of reallocating existing resources, and if any additional resources are needed to bridge the gap.
 There is no intention that council will become fully compliant to the standard.

-A project plan to achieve the desired level of maturity is in the process of being approved.
-Together with a revision of the policy, future asset management plans will have projects within each of the critical asset areas outlining the path to maturity.
+A project plan to achieve the desired level of maturity is being implemented.

+An Asset Management Gateway Panel was formed to provide greater transparency in new capital works project decision making whilst integrating with renewal project decision making.
+Together with a revision of the asset management policy, future asset management plans will have projects within each of the critical asset areas outlining the path to maturity.
+We are continuing to focus our efforts in the key areas of: